How high-growth rehab clinics are pulling away from the pack

 Rehab therapy is at a tipping point.

-Margins are shrinking, burnout is spreading, and many clinics are juggling too many disconnected systems.
-It’s getting harder to keep teams aligned, motivated, and schedules full.
+Margins are shrinking, burnout is spreading, and many clinics are juggling too many disconnected systems that create manual work and slow decision-making.
+It's getting harder to keep teams aligned, motivated, and schedules full while also managing rising operational complexity.

 Yet amid the friction, a subset of clinics is breaking through.

 From our survey of nearly 600 practices nationwide, 83% of respondents reported positive growth year over year.
-But only about half of respondents are scaling beyond 10% annually.
+But only about half of respondents are scaling beyond 10% annually, which means the majority of clinics are growing slowly or barely keeping pace with inflation.

 These high-growth clinics (those growing above 10% year-over-year) face the same pressures as everyone else.
 The difference is how they've learned to stay balanced, using data, systems, and strategy to maintain momentum while others are losing their footing.

-This is just an early look at what we’re uncovering from our nationwide survey.
-A full report will come later this year and dig even deeper into the data and what this means for the state of our industry.
+This is just an early look at what we're uncovering from our nationwide survey of the rehab therapy industry.
+A full report will come later this year [update: our report is out now!
+Read the full report here] and dig even deeper into the data and what this means for the state of our profession.

 Here's what the early findings reveal about what high-growth clinics are doing differently, and what it means for the future of rehab therapy.

-AI is no longer hypothetical in rehab therapy.
-It’s here, and it’s being used.
+AI is no longer hypothetical in rehab therapy, and the evidence shows it's already reshaping how clinics operate and deliver care.

 2. They’re rewarding and developing their people

-64% of high-growth clinics increased provider salaries last year, compared to 56% of slower-growth peers.
-They’re pairing that with structured training and clear career paths, scaling through people instead of around them.
+• Investing in compensation to stay competitive.
+According to our survey, 64% of high-growth clinics increased provider salaries last year, compared to 56% of slower-growth peers.
+They're pairing raises with structured training and clear career paths, which means they're scaling through their people instead of around them.

-When it comes to fighting burnout and improving retention, one thing is clear: money beats meetings every time.
+When it comes to fighting burnout and improving retention, our survey data confirms what many clinic owners already suspect: money beats meetings every time.

 3. They’re connecting better outcomes to revenue growth

-43% of high-growth practices reported significantly improved patient outcomes last year, compared to 28% of lower-growth peers.
+• 43% of high-growth practices reported significantly improved patient outcomes last year, compared to just 28% of lower-growth peers.
+That's a 15-point gap, which means high-growth clinics are improving patient results at more than 1.5 times the rate of their slower-growth counterparts.

 4. They’re measuring what matters

-In an industry flooded with data but starved for clarity, measurement has become a differentiator.
+In an industry flooded with data but starved for clarity, systematic measurement has become a benchmark for sustainable growth.

 The takeaway: The next era belongs to those who can scale